Politics of Samoa: Modern political history

 From independence until the 1970s, Fono debate was conducted in the typical 'consensus' style manner of the faamatai system in the villages.
 This meant due deference was usually shown to the Tama-a-Aiga within parliament (the highest ranking chiefs in the nation).
 Debate usually ended up with the members supporting the then Tama-a-Aiga prime minister or other highly ranked chiefs in the house.
 Fiame Mataafa Mulinuu II was re-elected as Prime Minister unopposed for most of the period between 1962 and 1975.
 There were no political parties in these consensus-style parliaments of the 1960s and early 1970s.
-In the 1970-73 parliament, the first woman speaker of the Fono was chosen - Leaupepe Faima'ala.
+In the 1970–73 parliament, the first woman speaker of the Fono was chosen – Leaupepe Faima'ala.

-However, rising competition and differences in views between MPs in the 1970s led to the establishment of the first political party - the Human Rights Protection Party (HRPP) in 1979.
+However, rising competition and differences in views between MPs in the 1970s led to the establishment of the first political party – the Human Rights Protection Party (HRPP) in 1979.
 The 1978 election was the first time a non-Tama-a-Aiga was chosen as Prime Minister.
 The election of Tupuola Efi to the prime ministership by his supporters was met with staunch opposition from various quarters of the Fono and caused huge controversy at the time because he had defeated a Tama-a-Aiga candidate.
 The HRPP was set up in part to oppose the then Prime Minister, Tupuola Efi, and also to demand greater rights for farmers.
-One of the founding members was Va'ai Kolone - a famous farmer turned politician from the rural Savai'i constituency of Vaisigano.
+One of the founding members was Va'ai Kolone – a famous farmer turned politician from the rural Savai'i constituency of Vaisigano.
 Tui Atua Tupua Tamasese Efi eventually became Head of State in 2007 under his Tafaifa title Tui Atua and Tama-a-Aiga titles Tupua Tamasese.

 From 1982 to 2021, the majority party in Parliament was the HRPP, save for a short period in 1985 when Va'ai Kolone leading a coalition of parties won the election but had to resign as MPs crossed the floor to the HRPP.
 Tofilau Eti Alesana regained the Prime Ministership after Vaai resigned.
-HRPP leader Tofilau Eti Alesana served as prime minister for nearly all of the period between 1982 and 1998, when he resigned due to health reasons.
+HRPP leader Tofilau Eti Alesana served as prime minister for nearly all of the period between 1982 and 1998, when he resigned for health reasons.
 Tofilau Eti was replaced by his deputy, Tuila'epa Sa'ilele Malielegaoi.

 Parliamentary elections were held in March 2001.
 The Human Rights Protection Party, led by Tuila'epa Sa'ilele Malielegaoi, won 23 of the 49 seats in the 13th parliament.
 The Samoa Democratic United Party, led by Le Mamea Ropati, is the main opposition.
 Other political parties are the Samoa Party, the Christian Party, and the Samoa Progressive Political Party.